Vacxe/IntellijCliActions/README.md

 #### How to use:
 * Add `*.cliactions.yaml` files to your project root or/and user home directory
 * You may create multiple configs.
 Configs from user home will be shared across all project/IDEs
-* You may force developer to install this plugin when project will be opened
+* You may force developerы to install this plugin when project will be opened

 * `.idea/externalDependencies.xml`
 ```xml